Making Tax Digital

-To date, a significant amount of work that has been carried out in the background to get these services up and running in time for the implementation deadline.
+To date, a significant amount of work has been carried out to get the services related to Making Tax Digital up and running in time for the implementation deadline.
 The first tax to be affected will be VAT which starts from April 2019, with other taxes due to follow in subsequent years.

-How does MTD affect your business?
+What is MTD and how will it affect your business?

-The first VAT return that will be required to be filed by MTD software will be for periods beginning 1 April 2019 so if you are on a calendar quarter basis your first MTD return will be for the quarter ending 30 June 2019.
+The first Making Tax Digital VAT return that will be required to be filed by MTD software will be for periods beginning 1 April 2019 so if you are on a calendar quarter basis your first MTD return will be for the quarter ending 30 June 2019.
 Every business over the VAT threshold will need to have completed their first return by early October 2019 when the quarter June 2019 to August 2019 will be filed.

-How can we help you?
+How can we help you with your MTD requirements?

 - If I was starting my business today would I use this software for my accounting needs?